marmstrong-Dev/WGU-C867-Final/README.md

 ### The functions within main() are as follows:

-classRoster.printAll();
-classRoster.printInvalidEmails();
-//loop through classRosterArray and for each element: classRoster.printAverageDaysInCourse(/current_object's student id/); classRoster.printByDegreeProgram(SOFTWARE);
-classRoster.remove("A3");
+classRoster.printAll()
+classRoster.printInvalidEmails()
-classRoster.remove("A3"); //expected: Student with this ID was not found.
+classRoster.printAverageDaysInCourse(student id) //loop through classRosterArray and for each element classRoster.printByDegreeProgram(SOFTWARE) classRoster.remove("A3") classRoster.remove("A3") //expected: Student with this ID was not found.